Hilliard Bradley High School: Clubs and Activities 2023-2024

 The purpose of clubs and extracurricular activities at Hilliard Bradley High School is to provide students with learning opportunities in various venues outside the classroom, thus offering experiences to grow as an individual.

-Clubs: Learn about all of Bradley’s club offerings for the 2020-2021 school year!
+Clubs: Learn about all of Bradley’s club offerings!

 Leadership and Academics:

 Advisers: Brian Gerber and Cindy Cote

 Class Cabinet is responsible for improving the school climate and morale at Bradley High School.
 We organize homecoming week activities (dress-up days, powder puff, parade, dance), Beat Darby Week (t-shirt sales, pancake breakfast, pep rally), senior class t-shirts sales, student vs. staff athletic events, prom, graduation, the senior gift, etc. Students must complete an application and be selected to be a part of the class cabinet.
 See an advisor if interested.

 As a service club, we work to provide a positive environment at school and volunteer at service activities at the school and community levels.
 Our goal is to develop leaders.
 Students must complete an application and interview process.
 Students need recommendations and show an interest in participating in service activities.
 See an advisor if interested.

 The National Honor Society is for Juniors and Seniors.
 We are a service organization that celebrates scholarship, character, leadership and service.
 Students GPA must be 3.75 or higher to start the application process.
 Service hours are also a requirement.
 See an advisor if interested.

 “The Jaguar Times” is the student news organization of Hilliard Bradley High School.
 The publication is created in the Journalism Production class.
 Students from grades 9 – 12 are responsible for all copywriting, photography, and editing of the written news as well as the filming and editing of the broadcast news.
 Students must submit an application.
 It includes a questionnaire, a teach recommendation and a writing sample.
 See an advisor if interested.